Kansas City Star

 Story Behind The Story

 Around the year 2000, majority ownership changed hands.
-It didn’t take long to see change.
-The stylists from Chicago went back to Chicago, the owners came less, and the local talent stylists started leaving.
-I was close to two stylists who had already left for a small salon they liked in West Plaza.
+It didn’t take long to see the stylists from Chicago went back to Chicago and the owners came less and local stylists started leaving too.
+I was close to two stylists who had already left for a small salon on West Plaza they were happy in.

-Another stylist that had already left didn’t like her new salon and took the chair.
+Another stylist that had already left didn’t like her new salon, she took the last chair.

 Life Inventory

 A few days later I sat alone on a bench in the upstairs cutting gallery.
 All 8 chairs were empty.
-There were 15 more downstairs in the cutting department alone where a few stylists worked spread out.
-I have learned people think a salons success is based on how busy it looks, which isn’t true.
-But I knew what my income was, and I understood overhead.
+There were 15 more downstairs in the cutting department where a few stylists were working spread out.

 A few years earlier my parents had moved our family construction business to Springfield.
 My sister soon followed.

 My best friends from high school were graduating college and starting good jobs during the dot.com era.
 Some took a gap year to backpack through Europe.
-Now my closest salon friends had moved on too.
+My salon friends had moved on too.

-I was 23 and had serious doubts about my future, and myself.
+I was 23, felt alone, had serious doubts about my future and myself.

 Security

-I started stashing my tips and 15% of my paycheck in case I’d soon be jobless.
-A few months later I was digging in the Sunday paper and saw the commercial listings.
-I circled an ad for a loft on 39th street.
+After that day, I started stashing my tips and 15% of my paycheck just in case I’d be jobless.
+A few months later I was digging in the Sunday paper, and saw a page of commercial spaces available and circled an ad for a loft on 39th street.

-My tip jar had a little over $2400 .
+I put the paper down and ran to my mason There was a little over $2400.
 I had zero desire to own a salon, but didn’t like the feeling of my uncertain future.

-The stairway sucked and the bus stop outside the door was sketch- but I could see myself there.
+The steep stairway in a 200 year old building sucked, and the bus stop outside the front door was super sketch- but I could see myself there.

 Little did I know.

-“Why did I leave college for hair school?”
+“Why did I leave college for hair school, I’d have a project management degree now?”

 “Why didn’t I just stay with my parents and work for them?”

-At 23 I didn’t know the human brain doesn’t fully mature until age 25, but I still knew the answer.
+I was 23.
+I didn’t know the human brain fully matures until age 25, but I still knew the answer why.

 Kansas City Star Article